ahmadexe/agenix/README.md

 ## Overview
 Agenix aims at providing an easy interface to build Agentic apps using Flutter and Dart.
 It comes with various Datastores to store your messages, various LLMs to act as the base of your agentic app.
-Just define the data of your Agentic app, your tools and you are good to go!
+Just define the background data of your Agentic app, your tools and you are good to go!

 ## Components